Introduction to Networks

 In their paper Collective Dynamics of Small-World Networks, Watts and Strogatz perfomed an elegant experiment.

-They asked: if we take a highly clustered network, and slightly perturb it (randomize it), what happens?
+They asked, what if we take a highly clustered network, and slightly perturb it?

 Specifically, they started with a network in which each node is connected to a fixed number of neighbors, and connections are made in a highly clustered way.